drewbelf/markdown-cv/index.md

 ### academic presentations

 `upcoming`
-Proposal accepted for “Restoring rectitudo: Anselm of Canterbury, Ecological Sin, and Cosmic Salvation.”
+Proposal accepted for “Restoring *rectitudo*: Anselm of Canterbury, Ecological Sin, and Cosmic Salvation.”
 The Thomas H. Olbricht Christian Scholars’ Conference.
 Lipscomb University (hybrid in-person/online due to COVID-19).
 June 9–11, 2021.

 Proposal submitted for “In Community We Live and Die: A Franciscan Account of Death and Dying.”
 The College Theology Society Annual Convention.
 June 3–6, 2021.